axibase/atsd/integration/data-applications/performance-viewer.md

 * Users are assigned access to entity groups in [`user-group.ini`](https://github.com/axibase/atsd-api-php/blob/master/performance/users-group.ini).
 * Each user is limited to viewing only the entities in their assigned entity group.
-* Entities available to each user are displayed on the left sidebar menu.
+* Entities available to each user are displayed on the left menu.
 * Requests for other entities are blocked.

 ### Security